-Keep your horse busy
+Make sure you keep your horse busy

 The more time your horse has on his own the more likely he is to get bored and feel lonely but you can use their natural curiosity to your advantage in this situation.
 The more ‘distractions’ you can use to keep your horse occupied the better.
 That doesn’t mean you need to spend a small (or large) fortune on toys for your horse, there are plenty of DIY alternatives to expensive toys.
 Even hiding treats in different places will exercise your horse’s curiosity and help to keep him busy.
 I recently wrote an article on boredom busters (both bought and homemade) that you might find helpful.

-Don’t always feed in the same place
+Don’t always feed your horse in the same place

 Watch any group of horses for a while and you’ll notice that they will all move around and play together.
 While playing obviously helps horses to bond it also has a surprising benefit that you might not have considered.
 Just like us, horses that don’t move much are likely to gain weight, as horses play they move around which helps them to burn calories and therefore help them to keep a healthy weight.